-Dr. Marie Johanson is a Professor and Associate Director in the Division of Physical Therapy, Department of Rehabilitation Medicine.
+Dr. Marie Johanson is a Professor and Interim Director in the Division of Physical Therapy, Department of Rehabilitation Medicine.
 She completed her professional training in physical therapy at Emory University in 1982 and earned a post-professional master’s degree in Orthopedic Physical Therapy (1991) and a PhD in Higher Education (2003) from Georgia State University.
 She has been a certified orthopedic specialist since 1994.

 2003 Ph.D.
 Higher Education, Georgia State University, Atlanta, GA, USA